linuxmint/cinnamon-spices-themes/Aune/README.md

 ## Changelog

+11.1.2026
+Aune now also supports Cinnamon 6.6.4 (Linux Mint 22.3).
+The new menu works, but I will make some minor color changes to it in the future.
+The virtual keyboard colors now match the Aune theme.

+30.9.2025
 The theme's transparency has been improved and colors corrected.
 Thumbnail icon logo changed.
 Future plans: Icon colors and gtk colors.